dlazesz/cfpdb/README.md

 ## Architecture

-There is three independent (orphan) branches in this repository:
+There are three independent (orphan) branches in this repository:

 - _master_: contains the program and the setup instructions
 - _conferences_: stores _conferences.yaml_ that stores the conference data.
 Meant to be edited by the collaborators